Ravjot03/Multimodal-AI-Healthcare/README.md

 ## Project Overview

-This project leverages Multimodal AI Agents to analyze medical reports from various specialist perspectives, including cardiology, psychology, pulmonology, neurology, endocrinology, and immunology.
+This project leverages Multimodal AI Agents to analyze medical reports from various specialist perspectives, including **cardiology, psychology, pulmonology, neurology, endocrinology, and immunology**.
 Using LangChain, OpenAI's GPT models, and PyMuPDF, the system extracts insights from a PDF medical report, processes it through multiple AI-powered agents, and generates a comprehensive multidisciplinary diagnosis.

 ## Features
 - Multimodal AI Agents for different medical specialties.